network-science-lab/infmax-simulator-icm-mln/README.md

 The project has three main functions:

 1. Generate spreading potentials for actors of a given multilayer network according to the provided configuration.
-This moed was used to generate the [TopSpreadersDataset](https://github.com/network-science-lab/top-spreaders-dataset).
+This mode was used to generate the [TopSpreadersDataset](https://github.com/network-science-lab/top-spreaders-dataset).

-2. Evaluate given methods for super-spreaders identification according to the TopSpreadersDataset, which is use as a ground truth.
-Then with proper scripts from `scripts/analysis` one can compare the obtained results.
+2. Evaluate given methods for super-spreader identification using the TopSpreadersDataset, which serves as ground truth.
+With the scripts in `scripts/analysis`, the obtained results can then be compared.

-3. Evaluate given methods for super-spreaders identification according to the Multilayer Inddepenent Cascade Model.
-This mode was not used in experiments due to impossibility to use it as a ground truth, but can be utulised to evaluate e.g. seed sets.
+3. Evaluate given methods for super-spreader identification under the Multilayer Independent Cascade Model.
+This mode was not used in experiments, as it cannot serve as ground truth, but can be utilised to evaluate e.g. larger seed sets.

 ## Structure of the repository